-Emission Point and Source Parameter Limit (including units) Monitoring Frequency and Standard or Method Stacks on engines Oxides of Nitrogen 500 mg/m 3 Annual monitoring Carbon monoxide Sulphur dioxide Total volatile organic compounds including methane 1400 mg/m3 350 mg/m3 1000 mg/m3 1000 mg/m3 Emission levels at Normal Temperature and Pressure and 5%O2, unless otherwise agreed in writing by Natural Resources Wales Uncertainty allowance as stated in EA guidance LFTGN08 v2 2010.
-To ensure effective plume breakaway, minimum stack gas exit velocity shall be no less than 15 m/s or 12 m/s where stack volume flow is less than 0.5 m3/s; OR The gas exit temperature shall be no less than 200°C Monitoring equipment, techniques, personnel and organisations employed for the engine stack emissions monitoring programme (including the measurement of exhaust gas temperature) shall have either MCERTS certification or MCERTS accreditation (as appropriate).
-Stacks on boilers burning biogas Oxides of Nitrogen No limit set None specified Auxiliary flare Oxides of Nitrogen No limit set Record of operating hours.
+Sulphur dioxide 107 mg/Nm 3 Monitoring equiptment, techniques, personnel and organisations employed for the engine stack emissions monitoring programme (including measurement of Exhaust gas temperature) shall have either MCERTS certification or MCERTS accreditation (as appropriate).
+Dust No limit set Total volatile organic compounds including methane 1000 mg/m3 All limits are defined at a temperature of 273.15 K, a pressure of 101.3 kPa and after correction for the water vapour content of the waste gases at a standardised O2 content of 5%.
+Uncertainty allowance as stated in EA guidance LFTGN08 v2 2010.
+To ensure effective plume breakaway, minimum stack gas exit velocity shall be no less than 15 m/s or 12 m/s where stack volume flow is less than 0.5 m3/s; OR The gas exit temperature shall be no less than 200°C. Stacks on Nox No limit set None specified. boilers burning SO 2 No limit set biogas Dust No limit set Stacks or vents on biogas upgrading plant No parameter set No limit set None specified.
+Stacks or vents on biofilter and/or scrubbing system No parameter set No limit set Biofilter and/or scrubbing system shall be regularly checked and maintained to ensure that they remain effective Auxiliary flare Oxides of Nitrogen No limit set Record of operating hours (to be submitted annually).
 Pressure relief valves Biogas No limit set Weekly visual or remote monitoring to ensure valves are correctly seated.